tjarbo/documentation/docs/moodlebot/getting-started/deploy-to-heroku.md

   - heroku
 ---

-This article will help you to deploy your moodle notification service to Heroku.
+This article will help you to deploy your notification service to Heroku.
 Make sure you to follow the instructions step by step.

 :::tip
 Student discount is available with the GitHub education pack.
 Click [here](https://education.github.com/pack) for more information.